Mosque No. 12: History

-Originally built over a century ago for a trade school, it was leased as Temple No. 12 of the Nation of Islam in 1962 (all Nation of Islam sites were initially called Temples; the NOI switched to the term mosque as a move to add to the Nation's legitimacy by adding elements from mainstream Islam).
+Originally built over a century ago for a trade school, it was leased as Mosque No. 12 of the Nation of Islam in 1962 (all Nation of Islam sites were initially called Temples; the NOI switched to the term mosque as a move to add to the Nation's legitimacy by adding elements from mainstream Islam).
 The mosque was later moved to 2508 North Broad Street.

 Malcolm X was named minister of Temple No. 12 by Elijah Muhammad.
 When Malcolm X left the Nation of Islam, he started a Sunni Muslim mosque named Muslim Mosque Inc.

 In 1974, four members of Mosque No. 12 were charged with killing the family of Hamaas Abdul Khaalis at the Hanafi American Mussulman's Rifle and Pistol Club.
 Khaalis was a leader of the Hanafis, a Sunni Muslim school of jurisprudence (fiqh), and the killers were upset by letters he had written that attacked Elijah Muhammad.